 There are five main classes of video; they range from entertainment to compelling a person to act.
 Professional organizations, entrepreneurs, and businesses of all sizes are adapting how they use video.
 It wasn’t long ago that video that was online was merely low-resolution entertainment or news clips.
 But as video is the best idea-conveying medium, its popularity continues to grow proportionally to its easy accessibility and high quality.

 The 5 Types of Video Production

-Video doesn’t simply tell a message; instead video displays the meaning – video is the ultimate show and tell.
-Successful video cuts through technology, all the while conveying messages as a form of entertainment, around the world, twenty-four hours around the clock.
+Video doesn’t simply tell a message; instead, video displays the meaning – video is the ultimate show and tell.
+The successful video cuts through technology, all the while conveying messages as a form of entertainment, around the world, twenty-four hours around the clock.
 Here are the top five types of videos, along with explanations and examples: